fungenomics/HGG-oncohistones/README.md

 columns matching the analyses used in the paper:

 * `Cell_type_granular_mouse_correlations` --> cell-type projection to the extended mouse atlas, based on the Spearman correlation, using the cluster label (REGION-TIMEPOINT_CLUSTER)
-* `Cell_type_mouse_correlations` --> cell-type projection to the extended mouse atlas, based on the Spearman correlation, summarized to a broader cell class (ontology is described in Table S3B)
+* `Cell_type_mouse_correlations` --> cell-type projection to the extended mouse atlas, based on the Spearman correlation, summarized to a broader cell class (ontology is described in Table S7)
 * `Cell_type_consensus_Jessa2022`--> consensus cell-type projection to the extended mouse atlas, based on agreement between Spearman correlation and at least one other cell-type projection method.
-Cells without a consensus are classified as "Uncertain".
+Cells without a consensus are classified as "Uncertain", see Methods for details
 * `Malignant_normal_consensus_Jessa2022` --> assignment as normal or malignant, used to decide whether cells should be included in downstream analyses

 The cell annotations/metadata are included in [processed data deposition on Zenodo](https://doi.org/10.5281/zenodo.6773261).